kentcdodds/react-ava-workshop/INSTRUCTIONS.md

 and use it from `this.props`.
 What's nice about this is it allows us to override it for our tests.

-If you look at the currently implementation of `CustomerList` in the `app/containers` directory, you'll see that it is just using the imported store.
+If you look at the current implementation of `CustomerList` in the `app/containers` directory, you'll see that it is just using the imported store.
 🐯 Your task is to update `CustomerList.js` component to use `defaultProps` instead and reference the store via `props.store`.